2014–15 Brooklyn Nets season

 The 2014–15 Brooklyn Nets season was the franchise's 48th season, its 39th season in the National Basketball Association (NBA), and its third season playing in the New York City borough of Brooklyn.
+The city of New York City, New York hosted the 2015 NBA All-Star weekend, with the Nets' home arena Barclays Center used as the venue for the Friday and Saturday events.
 The Nets finished the regular season with a 38–44 record, securing the eighth seed.
 In the playoffs, they met the top-seeded Atlanta Hawks in the First Round, losing in six games.

 The Nets would not make another playoff appearance until the 2018–19 season.